SharifGitRepo/Hello_World/README.md

 # Hello_World
-Just a test project to practice repository creation on Git Hub
+Just a test project to practice repository creation on Git Hub.
+Now we have pushed some changes to repository from VS code.